patricksavalle/devops-project-template/content/planning-method.md

 ## DSDM

 This method is a best-effort, fixed time and price approach.
 It uses time-boxes based on MOSCOW prioritization of features to be able to deliver as much functionality as possible.
 Uses modeling, prototyping and workshops to define the product.

+Typically uses [incremental requirements](project-plan.md#incremental-requirements) project flow

 See: [The DSDM handbook](https://www.agilebusiness.org/page/TheDSDMAgileProjectFramework)